Siouan Project Field School

 Have you ever wanted to participate in an archaeological excavation?
 This course will give you the opportunity to do just that while earning six (6) hours of college credit!
 This year’s Research Laboratories of Archaeology (RLA) field school, taught by Drs.
 Heather Lapham and Steve Davis, will take place during Summer Session 1 (May 15-June 20, 2019).
 Excavations will be based at the Wall site, continuing the RLA’s long-standing Siouan Project begun in the 1980s to understand how Native Siouan-speaking peoples living in what is today central North Carolina responded to European colonization.

 The Wall Site

 The Wall site, located along the Eno River in historic downtown Hillsborough, North Carolina, is a Native American town occupied by ancestral Shakori and Eno Indians (tribes local to the Chapel Hill area) in the 1500s and early 1600s, just prior to the arrival of European settlers.
-Previous testing and excavations over many years (1938, 1940-1941, 1983-1984, 2001-2002, and 2015-2016) has revealed several circular alignments of postholes where houses once stood, evidence for multiple defensive walls (called palisades or stockades) surrounding the village, features associated with community feasts that later became a convenient place to dispose of refuse, and trash deposits along the edge of the settlement.
+Previous testing and excavations over many years between 1938 and 2016 have revealed several circular alignments of postholes where houses once stood, evidence for multiple defensive walls (called palisades or stockades) surrounding the village, features associated with community feasts that later became a convenient place to dispose of refuse, and trash deposits along the edge of the settlement.
 Understanding Native lifeways prior to European encroachment allows archaeologists to identify and understand cultural changes that took place later in time as a result of Indian-European interactions.